There are a number of reasons to hand mill soap. The biggest reason people hand mill soap is to fix botched soap and other soaping problems.

-For the same reason people like to hot process soap (the texture), others don’t like to.
-I, personally, prefer the look of the smooth cold processed bar.
-But, to each their own 🙂
+For the same reason people like to hot process soap (the texture) and hand mill, others don’t like to.
+I, personally, prefer the look of the smooth cold processed bar, but when you need to hand mill, you need to.

 Please Subscribe to my YouTube Channel.